moonshineaitech/GoldRock-Health/IOS_BUILD_GUIDE.md

 EDUCATIONAL DISCLAIMER COMPLIANCE:
 All user-facing pages include appropriate disclaimers:
-- Homepage: "Users report average savings..." (softened claims, no guarantees)
+- Homepage: "Example potential savings..." (illustrative case studies, no claims of real user data)
 - Bill Analysis: "For educational purposes only - not medical advice"
 - Dispute Letters: "Templates for informational purposes - consult attorney if needed"
-- Statistics: Footnoted with "*Results vary significantly based on individual circumstances"
+- Statistics: All presented as "Example Outcomes" and "Sample Case Studies" - clearly marked as illustrative scenarios based on medical billing research

+PRE-LAUNCH STATUS:
+This is a pre-launch app preparing for initial App Store submission:
+- All statistics and success stories are EXAMPLE CASE STUDIES, not real user data
+- Figures ($8,500 average, $2,000-$35,000+ range) represent potential outcomes based on medical billing research
+- Platform designed and tested with sample data demonstrating functionality
+- Demo account provides realistic preview of full app experience
+- No claims of existing user base - all language updated to reflect "potential outcomes" and "example scenarios"

-Thank you for reviewing GoldRock Health.
+Thank you for reviewing GoldRock AI.
 We've designed this platform to empower users with financial literacy tools for healthcare billing, not to provide medical care or advice.
 ```

 ### 8. Pricing & Availability